Edward Olivares Player Props: Royals vs. Nationals

 Edward Olivares At The Plate

-- Olivares has seven doubles, two triples, three home runs and nine walks while hitting .237.
+- Olivares has seven doubles, two triples, three home runs and nine walks while batting .230.

 - In nine games this season, Olivares has picked up an RBI, with more than one RBI once.